hapax/hapax.github.io/assets/eratosthenes.md

 Unfortunately, I don't have a friend in Whistler I can call on to make random solar measurements.
-But as a theoretical physicist, it's my prerogative to imagine I did.
+But as a theoretical physicist, it's my prerogative to imagine I do.
-Suppose my hypothetical friend in Whistler performs the experiment more carefully than I did, finding a clear shadow at solar noon on the vernal equinox and calculating a latitude of around $\theta_2 = 50.1^\circ$.
+So, suppose my hypothetical friend in Whistler performs the experiment more carefully than I did, finding a clear shadow at solar noon on the vernal equinox and calculating a latitude of around $\theta_2 = 50.1^\circ$.